jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 After removing of old oscillator use desoldering tape and remove old tin.
 I did not done it in first try and parts where not align and I have to desolder new osicillator :(.
 Add some small amount of thin soldering paste afterwards and place the smd oscillator.
 ![removed](odobrane.jpg)

 Use the heat station to distribute heat on soldering paste.
 I used 350"C and air flow in range of 10%.
+I recommend to keep heat resistant tape on pcb during soldering.
+It prevents from demage of other parts and does not allow soldering paste to move to unwanted direction.
 ![soldered](po-vymene.jpg)

+It is huge help to have electronic microsope or magnify glasses during procedure.